pegasusheavy/armature/docs/README.md

 ---

-For the latest updates and more information, visit the main [README](../README.md).
+For the latest updates, visit the [GitHub repository](https://github.com/pegasusheavy/armature).